tom-krieger/security_baseline/README.md

 ### Example Hiera files

-The `data`directory contains example Hiera data for various OSes.
-Please do not use without reviewing.
-The configuration in hese files may or may not fit your needs or can even crash your systes.
-You are strongly advised to review the files before using them and adapt them to your needs.
+The `data` directory contains example Hiera data for various operating systems.
+Please do not use these files without reviewing them *carefully*.
+The configuration in these files may or may not fit your needs or can even crash your systems.
+*You are strongly advised to review the files before using them and adapt them to your needs.*

 ## Checking facts